-Growing the Olympic Forest
+Growing the Olympic Forest, Senegal and Mali

 TLLG are supporting Tree Aid to develop a forest carbon project in the Sahel with the capacity to sequester 200,000 tCO2 equivalent over a 25 year period and restore c.
 2,120ha of degraded agro-sylvo-pastoral lands through enrichment planting, and establishing agroforestry systems across.
 The project will include areas along a section of the Falémé River in North-East of Senegal and in the Tambacounda and Kayes regions of North-West Mali.

 Land degradation is a major environmental issue affecting the Sahel region of Africa.
 Characterised by soil degradation mainly due to wind erosion, it is exacerbated by drought and diminishing rainfall, and compounded by anthropogenic factors such as population growth, agricultural intensification, and overgrazing.
 Declined soil fertility that results from land degradation leads to decreased crop yields and forces farmers to shorten the fallow time, expand to marginal lands, and to adopt non-sustainable practices, creating a negative feedback loop.
 Agroforestry, integrated farming and practices that promote vegetation cover provide soil stability and protect soils against agents of erosion, increasing agricultural productivity and diversifying farmers' sources of income, resulting in benefits for agricultural production and addressing land degradation.